learn-co-curriculum/ruby-advanced-class-methods-readme/README.md

 ## Advanced Class Methods

-Consider the method `.all` on the `Song` class––`Song.all`.
+Consider the method `.all` on the `Song` class, `Song.all`.
 This method acts as a reader for the `@@all` class variable.
 This method _exposes_ this piece of data to the rest of our application.
 Class methods provide an interface for the data held within a class.
 This data, stored in a class variable, would otherwise be inaccessible outside of the class:

 ```ruby
 class Song